U.S. Stocks Wobble After Rally

 Federal-funds futures, used by investors to place bets on the Fed's rate-policy outlook, showed Thursday a roughly 53% chance of a rate increase by the end of the year, up from 31% a week ago, according to data from CME Group.
 Muted inflation readings throughout the year have made many investors question the Fed's plans to move forward with normalizing monetary policy.

-"We're at a toss-up where a rate hike could happen in December," Jason Draho, head of tactical asset allocation Americas for UBS Group's U.S. wealth-management arm.
+"We're at a tossup where a rate hike could happen in December," said Jason Draho, head of tactical asset allocation Americas for UBS Group's U.S. wealth-management arm.

-The dollar fell after the consumer price data was released.
-The WSJ Dollar Index, which measures the U.S. currency against a basket of 16 others, was down 0.1%.
+The WSJ Dollar Index, which measures the U.S. currency against a basket of 16 others, was down 0.2%.

 Government bonds edged lower, with the yield on the benchmark 10-year U.S. Treasury note at 2.198% according to Tradeweb, compared with 2.194% on Wednesday.
 Yields rise as bond prices fall.